The Soldier's Details

-Soldier was a Fairbridge Farm Schoolboy.
-Reg arrived Australia 14/5/1931 aged 11 years.
+Tooze was a Fairbridge Farm Schoolboy.
+He arrived Australia 14/5/1931 aged 11 years.
 He arrived on same ship as ‘Cowboy’ Matthews, the ‘Largs Bay’.
 Both were housed in Nelson Cottage.

 It is believed Reg was in the Fairbridge Choir.

-Reg was working in 1935 at ‘Byeen’, Wattening via Toodyay
+He was working on a farm in 1935 at ‘Byeen’, Wattening via Toodyay

 In 1936 Reg was working at Pindawa Pastoral Company, Canna (small town located between Morawa and Mullewa) and was working at Yarloop prior to his enlistment.

 When Reg Tooze was about 14 years old he was with a party of boys sawing wood with a group of boys.
 They had been on this task for about 6 weeks splitting sheoak, jarrah and banksia.
 The large and bulky steam combustion engine which weighed over a ton and could not be moved or budged if tripped over or lent on, was used to drive a 10 foot cross-cut saw to segment larger tree trunks into more easily handled lengths.